We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 The construction industry is looking to change those statistics by implementing more renewable energy systems.
 The strategy includes using solar panels, wind power, hydropower and other renewables to generate electricity for residential and commercial buildings.
-Additionally, many companies are incorporating energy-efficient appliances, LED light bulbs and passive design in hopes of reducing energy consumption in the coming years.
+Additionally, many companies are incorporating energy-efficient appliances, LED light bulbs and passive designs to reduce energy consumption in the coming years.

 The Future of Sustainable Construction Trends

 The construction industry is booming with no plans to slow down.
-Thus, it’s absolutely crucial the industry continue to test and adopt new sustainable systems and practices as new technologies emerge.
-From 3D printing to recycled cement, the future holds a lot of potential for sustainable construction.
+Thus, it’s absolutely crucial the industry continues to test and adopt new sustainable systems and practices as new technologies emerge.
+From 3D printing to recycled cement, the future holds much potential for sustainable construction.